MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailboxFolderStatistics.md

 ```

 ### -Folderscope
 The FolderScope parameter specifies the scope of the search by folder type.
-Valid parameter values include:
+Valid values include:

 - All